Boost Speed, Strength & Endurance By Running Stairs

 Moreover, as a personal trainer who works with runners and individuals who are just getting started with a fitness routine, I love that stair-climbing workouts can be scaled to different fitness levels.

-Stair climbing can be modified to be a high-impact, high-intensity workout if you want to run up stairs.
+Stair climbing can be made a high-impact, high-intensity workout if you want to run up the stairs.

-Alternatively, you can make stair climbing workouts low-impact by using a stair climber or Stairmaster machine or walking up a flight of stairs rather than running flights of stairs.
+Alternatively, you can make stair workouts low-impact by using a machine or by walking up a flight of stairs rather than running them.

 A person on a stair machine.